RsyncProject/rsync/rsync.1.md

     character.
 A default format of "%n%L" is assumed if either [`--info=name`](#opt) or [`-v`](#opt--verbose) is specified (this tells you just the name of the file and, if the item is a link, where it points).
-    For a full list of the possible escape characters, see the "`log format`" setting in the rsyncd.conf manpage.
+    For a full list of the possible escape characters, see the [`log format`](./rsyncd.conf.5#log_format) setting in the rsyncd.conf
+    manpage.

     Specifying the `--out-format` option implies the [`--info=name`](#opt) option, which will mention each file, dir, etc. that gets updated in a